typst-community/tytanic/docs/book/src/guides/ci.md

 This adds a single step to our job (called `tests`), which checks out the repository, making it available for the following steps.

-For now, we'll need `cargo` to download and install `typst-test`, so we install it and cache the installation with a package cache action.
+For now, we'll need `cargo` to download and install `tytanic`, so we install it and cache the installation with a package cache action.
-After this, we install `typst-test` straight from GitHub using the `backport` branch, this branch does not yet have features like test set expressions, but it is somewhat stable and receives critical fixes.
+After this, we install `tytanic` version `0.1.0` straight from crates.io, this version targets typst `0.12.x`.

 ```yml
 steps: